Asymptotics for graphically divergent series: dense digraphs and 2-SAT formulae: Introduction

 \subsection{Structure of the paper}

 The paper consists of six sections, the first of which is the present introduction. \cref{section:enumeration} can be considered as a brief listing of all necessary prerequisites.
 We introduce different generating functions, as well as recall various graph families and 2-SAT model, and provide results related to their enumeration.
-The section is divided into two parts, but this division is rather conditional, since the parts share common ideas.
+The section is divided into two parts, but this division is rather arbitrary, since the parts share common ideas.
 The described material is largely not new and can be covered by \cite{de2019symbolic, dovgal2021exact} and, for example, \cite{flajolet2009analytic}.
 However, we encourage the reader to have a look at the presentation in order to get familiar with the differences (for instance, we prefer operators \( \Robin{\alpha} \) and \( \Change{\alpha}{\beta_1}{\beta_2} \) rather than exponential Hadamard product).

 \cref{section:transfers} is devoted to our method of the asymptotic transfer.
-We introduce a ring of graphically divergent series and the Coefficient GFs, and study their properties.
-In~\cref{section:digraphs}, we consider applications of our method to asymptotics of undirected and directed graphs, while \cref{section:2-SAT} is devoted to applications to 2-SAT formulae.
-Finally, in~\cref{section:discussion}, we discuss possible extensions of the method not covered by the current paper: the behaviour of expansions when the edge probability tends to zero, the enumeration of 2-connected graphs and blocks, and possible extensions to enumeration of the $k$-SAT formulae.
+This is the core part of the paper.
+We prove that graphically divergent series form a ring, and study properties of the asymptotic transfer.
+In \cref{section:digraphs}, we consider applications of our method to asymptotics of undirected and directed graphs, while \cref{section:2-SAT} is devoted to applications to 2-SAT formulae.
+Numerical values corresponding to the results of \cref{section:digraphs} and \cref{section:2-SAT} are presented in \cref{section:appendix}.
+Finally, in~\cref{section:discussion}, we discuss possible extensions of the method not covered by the current paper: the behavior of expansions when the edge probability tends to zero, the enumeration of 2-connected graphs and blocks, and possible extensions to enumeration of the $k$-SAT formulae.